-If you then decide you wish to come to counselling regularly, during our first full session we will discuss how often (weekly or fortnightly) you will attend and for how many sessions.
+If you then wish to come to counselling regularly, during our first full session we will discuss how often (weekly or fortnightly) you will attend and for how many sessions.
 Sessions will last approximately one hour.

-You will not be told what to do, but encouraged to talk openly and honestly in a relaxed and safe environment about the issues which have brought you to counselling.
+You will not be told what to do, but encouraged to talk openly and honestly about the issues which have brought you to counselling.

 Training, qualifications & experience

-Diploma in Therapeutic Counselling
+Diploma in Therapeutic Counselling (Level 4)

-Certificate in Counselling Skills
+Certificate in Counselling Skills (Level 3)

-I have experience in working with young people (14 plus) and adults.
+Experience in working with young people (14 plus) and adults.